-Increased access to data, computational tools, and community expertise is accelerating the pace of technological innovations in materials and manufacturing.
+Increased access to data, computational tools, and community expertise is accelerating the pace of technological innovations in advanced materials and manufacturing.

-The Midwest Big Data Hub (MBDH) has significant engagement in materials science and advanced manufacturing communities, and our efforts in these spaces has grown since the Hub’s launch in 2015.
+The Midwest Big Data Hub (MBDH) has significant engagement in advanced materials science and manufacturing communities, and our efforts in these spaces has grown since the Hub’s launch in 2015.

 MBDH has partnerships with the Integrative Materials Design (iMaD) Spoke project and the Materials Data Facility, the Center for Hierarchical Materials Design (CHiMaD) at Northwestern University, and the nanoMFG node at the University of Illinois at Urbana-Champaign (UIUC).
 We also collaborate with the South BD Hub on joint activities for Advanced Materials & Manufacturing.

 The NSF-funded “Spoke” award for Integrative Materials Design (iMaD) has generated a range of community activities and partnerships across the Materials Science community; resources include the development of new machine-learning tools and training, some of which are available here.